JesseZhou-1/Causal-Mediation-Analysis-with-Multiple-Mediators/README.md

 ## Instructions:

 1. Install the [`MedSim`](https://github.com/JesseZhou-1/medsim) package in R for parametric causal mediation analysis.
-2. Install the [`MedFlow`](https://github.com/JesseZhou-1/medflow) package in Python for causal mediation analysis using cGNF.
+2. Install the [`MedFlow`](https://github.com/JesseZhou-1/medflow) package in Python for causal mediation analysis using Normalizing flows and UMNNs.